 These GQRUZs appear spatially in the VVG portal.
 When you query a GQRUZ, a table shows the site history, restricted uses and includes a PDF map of the groundwater zone.
 There are also links to the relevant certificate or statement of environmental audit (under the Environmental Protection Act 1970) that is maintained by EPA Victoria.
 The query links the location on the map portal to the on-line database maintained by the EPA.
 Each site links to 3 reports - in Adobe portable document format (*.pdf) - with a file name comprising the administrative number (known as the CARMS number) and tagged with an a, b and c suffix.
 The CARMS_a.pdf report is the audit report with the key figures, maps and tables and often includes a signed copy of the certificate or statement of environmental audit.
 The CARMS_b.pdf report contains all of the technical information, including groundwater bores, soil bores or pits, monitoring data, remediation plans, etc., etc. and are often quite large files.
 The CARMS_C.pdf contains an executive summary along with the signed copy of the certificate or statement of environmental audit.
 These are stipulated in the reporting format guidelines.

-VVG checks for updates to the GQRUZ layer on a weekly basis.
-If new data is found to be available it is uploaded within a day or two.
+VVG checks for updates to the GQRUZ layer on a monthly basis.